fleetdm/fleet/handbook/company/leadership.md

 ### Key reviews
-Every release cycle, each department leader discusses their KPIs (key performance indicators; aka numbers measuring results and everyday excellence) with the CEO.
+Every release cycle, each department leader discusses their [KPIs](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0) (key performance indicators; aka numbers measuring results and everyday excellence) with the CEO.

+Any proposed changes to the KPI definitions or which department owns a specific KPI require [CEO approval](https://fleetdm.com/handbook/ceo#contact-us), and are reviewed durring this meeting.

 In this meeting, we discuss actual week-over-week progress towards timebound goals for a particular quarter.

-- Key reviews are scheduled during the e-group time slot every three weeks to promote consistant attention to results, and are not to be moved or rescheduled without [CEO approval](https://fleetdm.com/handbook/ceo#contact-us).
+- Key reviews are scheduled during the e-group time slot every three weeks to promote consistant attention to results, and are not to be moved or rescheduled without CEO approval.
 - If a departmental leader is not available to attend a particular key review, they can send another team member that is able to communicate their department's key preformance indicators (KPI's).

 ## Hiring